Stephanie Jeans, MA Counselling, Clinical Supervisor, Accredited MBACP

 Photos & videos

-I offer a FREE 30 minute assessment consultation.
+I offer a half price first assessment consultation of £25.
 Subsequent sessions will be charged as follows:

 I see supervision as a dynamic working alliance between myself and a counsellor, and a joint exploration of material presented by the supervisee.
 I practise a Person-Centred approach and facilitate an opportunity for a therapist to reflect on their practise, receive feedback and encouragement, and where appropriate, guidance.
 In Person-Centred Supervision, the counsellor brings themselves such that the focus is largely on the counsellor as opposed to the client.
 My object is to enable the counsellor to gain in ethical competence, confidence, compassion and creativity, so as to be able to give the best possible emotional and therapeutic support to their clients.
 I encourage a constant curiosity so as to avoid complacency and to promote constant growth and self-awareness around emotional responses and how these impact in the therapy room.